 Base pay can can vary per state with it varying between $9 to $14 per hour.

-Disclaimer: The data given by third party sources above may or may not reflect actual numbers and are only meant to give you a general perspective.
+Disclaimer: The data given by third-party sources above may or may not reflect actual numbers and are only meant to provide you with a general perspective.

-It’s worth noting that some states are not required by law to pay their bartenders a minimum wage.
-By federal law: If an employee receives tips on the job and the sum of those tips exceed $30 per month, the employer can claim a tip credit and will only be obliged to pay a minimum cash wage of $2.13/hour under the Fair Labor Standards Act.
+It’s worth noting that some states are not legally required to pay their bartenders a minimum wage.
+By federal law, If an employee receives tips on the job and the sum of those tips exceeds $30 per month, the employer can claim a tip credit and will only be obliged to pay a minimum cash wage of $2.13/hour under the Fair Labor Standards Act.

 $7.25 – $5.12 = $2.13

-However, if you only earned $120 in a month in tips and have worked for 30 hours for that month, your average tip per hour would come down to only $4.
+However, if you only earned $120 per month in tips and have worked for 30 hours for that month, your average tip per hour would come down to only $4.
 Four dollars is less than the maximum tip credit in Oklahoma ($5.12).
-In this case, your employer would have to make up for the rest.
+In this case, your employer must make up for the rest.

 $5.12 – $4 = $1.12 per hour would need to be added to your pay for that month

-All in all, your employer would need to pay you the missing amount, $1.12, PLUS the minimum cash wage ($2.13) in order to abide by the state minimum wage.
+All in all, your employer would need to pay you the missing amount, $1.12, PLUS the minimum cash wage ($2.13) to abide by the state minimum wage.

 $2.13 (minimum cash wage) + $1.12 (maximum tip credit minus average tip per hour) + $4 (average tip per hour) = $7.25 (set state minimum wage for tipped employees)